 - Please pass me the pencil.

-Exercise 2: Make Your Own Sentences!
+Exercise 2: Make Your Own Sentences

-- Write a declarative sentence about your favourite animal.
+- Declarative: About your favourite animal.

 - It is raining outside.
 (Declarative)